-23000 à -1492

 El Camino real

 Between 1769 and 1823, the famous Camino Real was built, the royal road linking the 21 California missions built by the Franciscans on lands populated by Indians.
-The Indians were put to work, but their population was quickly decimated by the viruses and bacteria brought by the colonists, against which they were not immune.
-The last mission, the most northerly, was built in 1823 in Sonoma.
+The Indians were put to work, but their population was soon decimated by viruses and bacteria brought by the settlers, against which they had no immunity.
+The last mission, the most northerly, was built in Sonoma in 1823.

 1769